RM-Sharma999/Email-Spam-Classifier/README.md

 ---

 ## Objective
-To build a reliable email spam classifier that accurately detects spam messages using machine learning and text preprocessing techniques, with a strong focus on high precision.
+To build a reliable email spam classifier that accurately detects spam emails using machine learning and text preprocessing techniques, with a strong focus on high precision.

 ---